-Survivors of War Programme
+Survivors of war programme

 Gua Africa supports a group of young people studying in Kenya and Uganda, who have all survived against unimaginable odds.
 Some were forced to fight as child soldiers, some survived genocide; all trekked hundreds of miles as children to seek safety in UN refugee camps across East Africa.